 Seriously, check it out.
 In this video, Aragorn debates the merits of Warrior Dieting vs. Frequent Feeding with Pippin:

 Berkhan is great in terms of showing his research, his clients get excellent results, and is one of the few people aside from myself who liked Final Fantasy 6 better than the inferior but infinitely more popular FF7.

 While something like 24-Hour fasting or Alternate Day Fasting will give you these benefits, these methods are not for daily practice, whereas 16/8 is.
 This means that you are going to have a daily increase in GH, potentially increasing the effects.

 Moreover, daily practice (obviously) usually equates to a consistent feeding schedule, which is better for hunger management.
 Put another way, some people experience difficulty with fasting for 24-36 hours because they do it infrequently; not an issue with daily practice.

 DRAWBACKS: There are very few drawbacks to this style of IF, and these mainly come from scheduling.
-You see, from everything I’ve seen and read, the LG protocol is MOST effective if the workout is performed in a fasted state, and the meal that breaks the fast is immediately post-workout.
+You see, from everything I’ve seen and read, the LG protocol is MOST effective if the workout is performed in a fasted state, and the meals that breaks the fast are immediately post-workout.

 For some, execution can become a little impractical; for most people, adhering to that simple rule forces them to shift the feeding window to inconvenient times.